Calcium and the vegan diet – beyond the dairy myth

 Vitamin D

-But back to bones – calcium is the building block for bones and your bones and teeth contain 99 per cent of all the calcium in your body.
+Calcium is the building block for bones and your bones and teeth contain 99 per cent of all the calcium in your body.
 But calcium can only build bones properly if your body has enough vitamin D, because this helps calcium absorption.
-Even if you eat plenty of calcium, it could go to waste if you’re not getting enough vitamin D. In spring and summer, most people in the UK get enough through the action of sunlight on the skin, but in the winter months a supplement is needed.
+Even if you eat plenty of calcium, it could go to waste if you’re not getting enough vitamin D. In spring and summer, most people in the UK get enough through the action of sunlight on the skin, but in the winter months a supplement may be needed.
+The government recommends 10 micrograms a day.

 Our bodies continually remove small amounts of calcium from our bones (resorption) and replace it with new calcium (ossification) and because of this constant bone remodelling, we need a regular, but not excessive, supply of calcium.